srajangoyal/OSM-A-Star_Search_Route_Planner/README.md

 ## Project Workflow

-* Data parsing from OpenStreetMap file (.OSM xml file)
+* Data parsing from OpenStreetMap file
-* The user inputs two points on the map and initial and final points
+* User inputs initial and final points
 * Route planner is executed
-  * Based on the points input by the user, the closest initial and final nodes are found.
+  * Based on input points, the closest initial and final nodes are found.
   * A list of feasible open nodes is updated.
   * Based on a heuristic value and the distance from the start node, next node is popped.
   * From the popped node, the open list is again updated.